Bayinnaung: Religious affairs

 Another enduring legacy of Bayinnaung was his introduction of a more orthodox Theravada Buddhism to Upper Burma and the Shan states.
 He propagated the religious reforms begun by King Dhammazedi in the late 1470s.
 Viewing himself as the "model Buddhist king," the king distributed copies of the scriptures, fed monks, and built pagodas at every new conquered state from Upper Burma and the Shan states to Lan Na and Siam.
 Some of the pagodas are still to be seen, and in later ages the Burmese would point to them as proof of their claim to rule those countries still.
 Following in the footsteps of Dhammazedi, he supervised mass ordinations at the Kalyani Ordination Hall at Pegu in his orthodox Theravada Buddhism in the name of purifying the religion.
 He prohibited all human and animal sacrifices throughout the kingdom.
 In particular, he forbade the Shan practice of killing the slaves and animals belonging to a saopha at his funeral.
 His attempts to rid of animist nat worship from Buddhism, however, failed.

 He donated jewels to adorn the crowns of many a pagoda, including the Shwedagon, the Shwemawdaw, the Kyaiktiyo, and many less famous ones.
 He added a new spire to the Shwedagon in 1564 after the death of his beloved queen Yaza Dewi.
-His main temple was the Mahazedi Pagoda at Pegu, which he built in 1561.
+His main temple was the Mahazedi Pagoda at Pegu, completed in 1561.
 He tried but failed to secure the release of the Tooth Relic of Kandy from the Portuguese invaders in 1560.
 He later interfered with the internal affairs of Ceylon in the 1570s, ostensibly to protect the Buddha Sasana there.